 I'm looking for...

-some nice spiritual contacts, of course in either case vegan or vegetarian, specially in the north of germany OR_ from english spoken countries OR_ DK, SE, NOR, FIN for example.
-Could be that I can find /get in touch of my spiritual pendant also in one of them (ladies only)...
+some nice spiritual contacts !
+Of course in either case vegan or vegetarian, specially in the north of germany OR_ from English spoken countries OR_ DK, SE, NOR for example.
+Possibly it could be an extra that I can find /come in a clother contact / get in touch of my spiritual pendant also in one of them (ladies only)...